 These two buttons control the source of the air going into the system.
-In Fresh Air mode ($\varsigma \simeq$). air is brought in from outside the vehicle.
-In Recirculation mode), air from the car's interior is sent through the system again.
+In Fresh Air mode ($\zeta >>$), air is brought in from outside the vehicle.
+In Recirculation mode (\checkmark), air from the vehicle's interior is sent through the system again.
 You can, for example, manually put the system in recirculation mode when driving through an area of smoke or fumes.
-When you press the or 55 button, the light in that button comes on.
+When you press the \checkmark or $\zeta >$ button, the light in that button comes on.